grandes-ecoles

 Show that if $A ( X )$ and $B ( X )$ have rational coefficients, then the polynomials $$\prod _ { i = 1 } ^ { n } \prod _ { j = 1 } ^ { m } \left( X - \alpha _ { i } \beta _ { j } \right) \text { and } \prod _ { i = 1 } ^ { n } \prod _ { j = 1 } ^ { m } \left( X - \alpha _ { i } - \beta _ { j } \right)$$ also have rational coefficients.

-Q10 Roots of polynomials Eigenvalue-root connection for matrices or linear operators View
+Q10 Invariant lines and eigenvalues and vectors Eigenvalue-root connection for matrices or linear operators View

 We say that a complex number $z$ is totally real (resp. totally positive) if there exists a non-zero polynomial $P ( X )$ with rational coefficients such that: (i) $z$ is a root of $P$, and (ii) all roots of $P$ are in $\mathbb { R }$ (resp. in $\mathbb { R } _ { + }$).